Many essential nutrients cannot be properly absorbed and processed by the human body unless a sufficient amount of vitamin D is present.

 The time of day that you go out into the sun will also play a role in vitamin D exposure.
 Sunscreen and sunblock might be good for preventing skin cancer, but they can greatly reduce natural vitamin D absorption.

 There are many foods that contain high concentrations of vitamin D. It would still be difficult to get the total amount of vitamin D needed each day without spending at least a little time in the sun.

-Some of the foods that have the most vitamin D are fish, oatmeal, milk and mushrooms.
-However, eating these foods alone in an attempt to get all of the vitamin D that you leave would cause your diet to be dangerously unbalanced.
+Some of the foods that have the most vitamin D are fish, oatmeal, milk, and mushrooms.
+However, eating these foods alone in an attempt to get all of the vitamin D that you need would cause your diet to be dangerously unbalanced.

 Other food sources that contain a large amount of vitamin D include fish oil, powdered milk, gelatin, and wine.
 Combining an active, outdoor lifestyle with a diet that includes many vitamin D rich foods is the best way to go.